-- 4.1 On 12 February 2019, Kalam Ullah submitted an online application to take transfer of the premises licence from Badsha Miah, which has immediate interim effect, and is subject to a separate hearing. - 4.2 On 13 February 2019, an application was received from Kalam Ullah to vary the Designated Premises Supervisor, currently Badsha Miah, to Jetu Miah.
-The accompanying signed consent was then received from Mr Jetu Miah, both are attached as Appendix 1. - 4.3 On 25 February 2019, Essex Police submitted an objection to the variation of DPS to Jetu Miah on the grounds of the prevention of crime and disorder.
+- 4.1 On 19 March 2019, an application, with a signed consent, was received from Kalam Ullah to vary the Designated Premises Supervisor, currently Badsha Miah, to Kalam Ullah.
+Copies of both documents are attached as Appendix 1. - 4.2 On 1 April 2019, Essex Police submitted an objection to the variation of DPS to Kalam Ullah on the grounds of the prevention of crime and disorder.
 The representation and associated documents are attached as Appendix 3.